findy-network/findy-network.github.io/content/en/blog/replace-indy/index.md

 1. Indy SDK is on the sidetrack from the DID state of the art.

-   - Core concepts as explicit entities are missing: *DIDDoc*, *DID method*, *DID resolving*, etc.
+   - Core concepts as explicit entities are missing: *DID method*, *DID resolving*, *DID Documents*, etc.

-   - Because of the previous reasons, the *API* of Indy SDK is not optimal
+   - Because of the previous reasons, the *API* of Indy SDK is not optimal.

    - `libindy` is too much framework than a library, i.e. it assumes how things will be tight together, it tries to do too much in one function, or it